LONDON PIGMENT

 About Lac Dye

 Lac dye is a natural organic colourant derived from sticklac, the resinous encrustation formed on tree branches by insects.
 This sticklac is the secretion of insects belonging to the Kerriidae family, most commonly from the genera Kerriaand Paratachardina.
 These insects are indigenous to regions of India, Thailand, and Cambodia, where lac has been harvested and processed for centuries.
+The primary dyes responsible for this pigment belong to the anthraquinone group of colourants.
+These include several laccaic acids, with Laccaic Acid A and B being the most prominent.
+Present as water-soluble dyes, they give the pigment its distinctive depth and vibrancy.

 About the Dye Extract